← Back to 史記

 12

-Lord Mengchang was afraid, so he sent a letter to Qin chancellor Marquis Rang Wei Ran: 'I hear Qin wishes to use Lü Li to collect Qi.
-Qi is a strong country of the world—you will certainly be scorned.
-If Qi and Qin mutually take to face the Three Jin, Lü Li will certainly hold both chancellorships.
-This is you connecting through Qi to make Lü Li heavy.'
-If Qi escapes the world's soldiers, its enmity toward you will certainly be deep.'
-You should better advise the King of Qin to attack Qi.
-When Qi is broken, I will request to enfeoff you with what is obtained.'
-When Qi is broken, Qin will fear Jin's strength, and Qin will certainly value you to take Jin.
-Jin will be exhausted by Qi and fear Qin, so Jin will certainly value you to take Qin.
-Thus you break Qi for merit, and hold Jin for weight; Thus you break Qi and fix enfeoffments, and Qin and Jin will mutually value you.
+Lord Mengchang was afraid, so he sent a letter to Qin chancellor Marquis Rang, Wei Ran: 'I hear that Qin wishes to use Lu Li to draw in Qi.
+Qi is one of the world's powerful states; you will certainly be slighted.
+If Qi and Qin join forces against the Three Jin, Lu Li will surely hold chancellorships in both states.
+In that case, you will have connected Qin with Qi only to make Lu Li important.
+If Qi escapes attack by the armies of the world, its hatred of you will surely deepen.
+You would do better to urge the King of Qin to attack Qi.
+When Qi is broken, I will request to enfeoff you with what is obtained.
+When Qi is broken, Qin will fear Jin's strength and will certainly value you in order to win over Jin.
+Jin will be exhausted by Qi and afraid of Qin, so Jin will certainly value you in order to win over Qin.
+In this way, you will break Qi and make it your achievement, while holding Jin as your source of weight; you will break Qi, secure your enfeoffment, and have both Qin and Jin value you.
 If Qi is not broken and Lü Li is employed again, you will certainly be greatly impoverished.'
-Thereupon Marquis Rang spoke to King Zhao of Qin to attack Qi, and Lü Li perished.
+Marquis Rang then spoke to King Zhao of Qin about attacking Qi, and Lü Li perished.

 13